H2CK/hm_caldav/README.md

 This CCU-Addon reads an ics file from the given url.
 In the configuration you can define which meeting are represented as system variables within the HomeMatic CCU environment.
 If a defined meeting is running this is represented by the value of the corresponding system variable.
+Additionally there are variables -TODAY and -TOMORROW which are set to active if a meeting is planned today or tommorow, even if the meeting only last for e.g. an hour.

 Important: This addon is based on wget.
 On your CCU there might be an outdated version of wget, which might not support TLS 1.1 or TLS 1.2.